viet34tqc/notebook/nestjs.md

 **Use cases**: Authorization, use to protect private route

-Here is the basic implementation of `guard`
+Here is the basic implementation of `guard`.
+Basically, when using guard, we can get access to ExecutionContext, that allows us to inspect some details about the request.

 ```ts
 // auth.guard.ts